Wednesday, May 8, 2024

 like Chicken Little in profile

 It all seemed so easy in the planning phases.
 As ever, there were fits and starts and do-overs.
 I believe that my yarn issues goes back to my original mock-up image which, in retrospect, had white space columns along both long edges.
-In the end, I have 4 Hobbii white skeins and one complete chartreuse left over after the yarn reordering.
+In the end, I have 5 Hobbii white skeins and one complete chartreuse left over after the yarn reordering.
 Since I knew my lengths were short for the kelly and chartreuse, it was inevitable that I'd be buying more yarn.
 Now I can use my loom with the leftovers.
 Yes, I have a loom, and it is Barbie sized and made of plastic.
 It came with the mechanized loom inventor's bust, who years ago adorned my 6th grade moon landing rocket ship and never found his way home to the Industrial Revolution.
 He hung out inside the Apollo behind the circular window that was somehow convex and gave the impression that he was more than just shoulders and head.
 Also, and this was appropriate for my population, he was brown.
-Not in actual life, but the bust is brown and he looks like a person of color instead of pasty Englishman.
+Not in actual life, but the bust is brown and he looks like a person of color instead of a pasty Englishman.
 He is hanging out with a plush foiled astronaut and, this was 6th grade we're talking about, Sponge Bob.
 Those were good days.
 I feel my academy owes its 3-year Spirit Week domination to my creations.
 My favorites were the cities of New Orleans and Dubrovnik.
 The moon landing was the culmination of the 60s and I loved my decade because A) I am from this decade and B) Sesame Street!
 I know there were many huge milestones in the 60s, but from my standpoint, ain't no bigger cultural sensation than the Muppets!

 Even Tootie Pie is impressed!
 I hemmed it, painstakingly, and will wait to trim it until it needs its first refresh and I'm prepared for it to shed all over again.
 It is still white!